janssen70/datacollection/wsl/README.md

 curl http://127.0.0.1:5080
 ```

-Or use the browser on Windows.
+Or use the browser and type the url there.
 This should yield some filelist content of the
 directory where the http server was started.
 When there is an error instead, try to
 solve this first.
 Then try the same from another host, now using the
 external IP address of the Windows device.